Christine Towers will be speaking about “Supporting People to Have a Good Life as They Grow Older” at Learning Disability Today London 2019.

 Growing older is a process with numerous gradual or sudden changes over time.
-For staff supporting people with learning disabilities, it may be difficult to recognise these changes or know how best to meet their changing needs.
-People with learning disabilities often age biologically at a younger chronological age than the general population, and many will have very different life experiences of getting older, for example having missed out on work, having a family and developing long-term relationships.
+For staff supporting people with intellectual disabilities, it may be difficult to recognise these changes or know how best to meet their changing needs.
+People with intellectual disabilities often age biologically at a younger chronological age than the general population, and many will have very different life experiences of getting older, for example having missed out on work, having a family and developing long-term relationships.
 These factors can adversely affect self-esteem as well as sources of financial and social support to fall back on as they grow older.

 These new resources address a significant gap in the knowledge and practice of supporting people with learning disabilities as they grow older.
 Both aim to help staff and others to improve their understanding of how growing older may affect individuals, and ways of providing good support to people with learning disabilities so that they can: